 For the past few years, my wife and I have been remodeling our old house.
 This summer, I finally got around to the exterior paint.
-To remove 110 years of paint buildup, I tried all the conventional methods: hand scraping, pressure washing, wire brushes, sanders, heat guns, etc. Each one sort of worked (eventually), but they all had the same problem: too slow!
+To remove 110 years of paint buildup, I tried all the conventional methods: hand scraping, pressure washing, wire brushes, sanders, heat guns, etc. Each of the paint removal tools sort of worked (eventually), but all the paint stripping tools all had the same problem: too slow!

 Then a neighbor offered me his Metabo paint remover.
 This wonder tool removed nearly all the old paint right down to the bare wood.
 It did a beautiful job, but the real miracle is that the section shown here only took 20 minutes to do!
 With those other methods, it would have taken half a day.